-Your doctor can often diagnose jock itch by looking at the rash.
-If the diagnosis isn't clear-cut, your doctor may take skin scrapings or samples from the infected area for study under a microscope.
+Your doctor will likely be able to diagnose jock itch by looking at the rash.
+If the diagnosis isn't certain, your doctor may take a skin scraping from the affected area for testing in a lab.

 Preparing for an appointment

-Your family doctor or a skin specialist (dermatologist) can diagnose jock itch.
+Your primary care provider or a skin specialist (dermatologist) can diagnose jock itch.
 Here are some tips to help you get ready for your appointment.